 The Foundation recognizes interest and penalties related to unrecognized tax benefits in interest and income tax expense, respectively.
-The Foundation has no amounts accrued for interest or penalties as of June 30, 2013 and 2012.
-The Foundation is no longer subject to examination by U.S. federal taxing authorities for years before June 30, 2010, and for all state income taxes through June 30, 2010.
+The Foundation has no amounts accrued for interest or penalties as of June 30, 2014 and 2013.
+The Foundation is no longer subject to examination by U.S. federal taxing authorities for years before June 30, 2011, and for all state income taxes through June 30, 2011.
 The Foundation does not expect the total amount of unrecognized tax benefits to significantly change in the next 12 months.

-Subsequent events: The Foundation has performed an analysis of the activities and transactions subsequent to June 30, 2013, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended June 30, 2013.
-Management has performed their analysis through November 19, 2013, the date the financial statements were available to be issued.
+Subsequent events: The Foundation has performed an analysis of the activities and transactions subsequent to June 30, 2014, to determine the need for any adjustments to and/or disclosures within the financial statements for the year ended June 30, 2014.
+Management has performed their analysis through November 21, 2014, the date the financial statements were available to be issued.